Bob Symes

 Robert Alexander Schutzmann (6 May 1924 – 19 January 2015) was an Austrian inventor and television presenter.
-He was also known as Bob Symes, and sometimes credited-as Robert Symes-Shutzmann or Bob Symes-Shutzmann.
+He was also known as Bob Symes, and sometimes credited as Robert Symes-Shutzmann or Bob Symes-Shutzmann.

 Early life

-Symes, who came from a Jewish family, was the son of Dr. Herbert Schutzmann, a lawyer and ardent Zionist, and his mother was writer Lola Blonder.
-Educated at a Realgymnasium, Vienna and the Institut auf dem Rosenberg in St Gallen, Switzerland, during holidays he would return to the family estate where he developed a private narrow gauge railway that transported timber.
+Bob Symes, who came from a Jewish family, was the son of Dr. Herbert Schutzmann, a lawyer and ardent Zionist, and his mother was writer Lola Blonder.
+Educated at a Realgymnasium, Vienna and the Institut auf dem Rosenberg in St. Gallen, Switzerland, during holidays he would return to the family estate where he developed a private narrow gauge railway that transported timber.

 Career

 Royal Navy

-After the death of his father in 1937, and the annexation of Austria by Nazi Germany in March 1938 via the Anschluss, his mother led Symes and his younger sister to Trieste and onwards to the Jewish-section of Palestine.
-Whilst his mother and sister travelled onwards to the United States, Symes contacted a former British diplomat in Vienna, a family friend who was once stationed in Cairo.
+After the death of his father in 1937, and the annexation of Austria by Nazi Germany in March 1938 via the Anschluss, his mother led Bob Symes and his younger sister to Trieste and onwards to the Jewish-section of Palestine.
+Whilst his mother and sister travelled onwards to the United States of America, Bob Symes contacted a former British diplomat in Vienna, a family friend who was once stationed in Cairo.

-After gaining the required letter of recommendation, due to his ability to speak German, French, Arabic and English, Symes was commissioned as a Lieutenant into the Royal Navy, operating Motor Torpedo Boats (MTBs) in the Mediterranean while based in Alexandria.
+After gaining the required letter of recommendation, due to his ability to speak German, French, Arabic and English, Bob Symes was commissioned as a Lieutenant into the Royal Navy, operating Motor Torpedo Boats (MTBs) in the Mediterranean while based in Alexandria.
 Quickly rising to command his own boat, he broke anti-torpedo measures in a raid on Tripoli.
 After rising to the rank of Lieutenant Commander, he took part in protecting the landings that led to the liberation of Crete.